Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Inherited syndromes.
 Children with rare inherited syndromes including Rothmund-Thomson and Li-Fraumeni are at increased risk for developing bone cancer.

 Age.
-Teenagers undergoing a growth spurt, and young adults in their early 20s, are at highest risk for the most common primary bone cancer.
+Teenagers undergoing a growth spurt, and young adults in their early 20s, are at highest risk for the most common types of primary bone cancer.
 There may be a link between rapid normal bone growth and the formation of bone tumors, which is rapid, abnormal, uncontrolled bone growth.

 Bone marrow transplant.
 A few people who have had a bone marrow transplant have later developed bone cancer.

-A: The symptoms of primary bone cancer depend on the person and on the size and location of the tumor.
+The symptoms of primary bone cancer depend on the person and on the size and location of the tumor.
 These are some of the most common symptoms of primary bone cancer:

 Swelling.
 There may also be swelling or a lump in the area of the tumor.
 This lump may not be noticeable at first.